Introduction: Deadlift Form Tutorial

 Step 2: Warm-up

-Warming up before a workout/exercise is one of the most important steps, if not the most important step to deadlifting heavy, safely.
+Warming up is one of, if not the most, important steps to deadlifting heavy, safely.
 Not only does proper warm-up prevent injury but it will allow you to lift more efficiently by loosening up your muscles and promoting flexibility/mobility.
 Some people simply go through the movement with just the bar couple times and call it a warm-up; it's not.
 Before you even think about touching the bar, you should perform stretches and exercises to promote blood circulation and get your muscles firing.

 Step 3: Setup: Stance